 An interesting question can be formulated here: how does $Z(n)$ grow?
 What would be a good approximation for the number of zeroes given a value of $n$?
 The answer is not trivial, since the $Z(n)$ function is neither multiplicative nor additive.
 In Fig. \ref{fig:fifth} we present two simple functions that operate as approximate upper and lower limits of the $Z(n)$ function, namely $\sqrt{n}$ and $\sqrt[3]{n}$, represented by red lines.
 The number of zeroes is not strictly confined between these two curves, however the agreement is fair enough for the purposes of this paper.
 We also plotted the counting function $\pi(n)$ in blue, for the shake of comparison.

 The idea here is not to extract accurate upper and lower bounds with these functions, but to simply offer a qualitative approximation.
 The reason why such a qualitative conclusion is relevant lies on the geometrical insight that can be extracted from these simple approximations.
-If the numbers from 1 to $n^2$ were to be plotted within a square (for instance forming a spiral, like in \cite{stein}), then having approximately $n$ zeroes (or any other selection of numbers used as tracking mechanism) would mean that the amount of zeroes we have is approximately given by the length of the side of the square.
+If the numbers from 1 to $n^2$ were to be plotted within a square (for instance forming a spiral, like in (\citeauthor{stein})), then having approximately $n$ zeroes (or any other selection of numbers used as tracking mechanism) would mean that the amount of zeroes we have is approximately given by the length of the side of the square.
 In an analogous way, if we display the numbers from 1 to $n^3$ within a cube of side $n$, then the side of the cube would give us that information.